Fox-ML-infrastructure/Fox-v1-infra/legal/CLA.md

 Use the Software in violation of applicable law or export controls.

+Use the Software in high-risk environments including but not limited to: medical diagnosis, critical infrastructure, weapons systems, life support systems, nuclear systems, or any environment where failure could result in death, serious injury, or significant property damage.

 Violation constitutes a material breach and may result in immediate termination.

 4. Fees & Payment Terms